jheavejimenez/madfi-sponsor-module/README.md

 8. assuming that worked, you have to unpause the lens protocol with `npx hardhat unpause --network localhost`

-9. back in this repo, you can create a profile (make sure to set some ENV variables defined in `tasks/create-profile.js`  by running `npx hardhat create-profile --network docker`. also create a profile for the sponsor by changing the handle and using the signer for `sponsor` (line 24)
+9. back in this repo, you can create a profile (make sure to set some ENV variables defined in `tasks/create-profile.js`  by running `npx hardhat create-profile --network docker`. also create another profile for the sponsor by changing the handle and using the signer for `sponsor` (line 24)

 10. finally, create a post and attach our deployed `SponsorModule` as the reference module `npx hardhat create-post --network docker`

-11. WIP - create a money stream betweent the sponsor and the user for the user's latest publication, and then the sponsor attempts to mirror it `npx hardhat create-mirror --network docker`
+11. create a money stream between the sponsor and the user for the user's latest publication, and then the sponsor attempts to mirror it `npx hardhat create-mirror --network docker`